KristoferN/docs/source/includes/_properties.md

 items         | array              | Array with options, value or key/value placeholder   | empty string       | Placeholder text that's displayed when no option is slected. selected      | empty string       | The select item that will be selected from start.
-The value should match a key of your items
+The value should match a key of your items select2       | true               | If true Select2 will be used, if false the native browser dropdown will be used. (since 2.2.0)

 ## Editor